Hydraulic calculation: System piping network

 Suppression system piping networks are usually arranged in one of 3 configurations: Tree, Loop, or Grid.
 All of these types of systems utilize large horizontal pipes - "mains" - which deliver large flowrates to smaller pipes - "branch lines" - which are connected to the mains.
 Sprinklers are installed only on the branch pipes.
-The mains are supplied with water by connection to a single vertical pipe - "riser" - which is turn provided with water by connection to water supply piping.
+The mains are supplied with water by connection to a single vertical pipe - "riser" - which is in turn provided with water by connection to water supply piping.

 Tree systems includes a single main pipe with several smaller branch lines.
 As all pipes terminate at a dead end, water flowrate is possible only in one direction.

 Looped systems utilize a main that runs a significant distance into a building and is routed back to connect to itself near the riser.
 Branch lines are connected to this 'loop'.
 Less water supply pressure is required with this looped main configuration as the hydraulic pressure drop is lower through the main as water can flow in two directions to any sprinkler.
 The branch lines may terminate in a dead end or may connect at each end to different (usually opposite) points on the looped main.
 In the latter case, less water supply pressure is required as the hydraulic pressure drop is lower in the branch pipe as water flows from both ends of the branch line to any sprinkler.

 Grid systems utilizes two large mains at opposite ends of several branch lines which are connected to the mains at each end.
 Gridded systems provide multiple paths for the water to travel to any point in the system, reducing pressure losses in the system.

 Most design standards require application of the Hazen-Williams method for determining frictional pressure losses through the piping network as water passes through it.
 Tree and Loop systems are simple enough that the hydraulic calculations could be performed by hand.
 Because hydraulic calculations for gridded systems require an iterative process to balance the water flow through all possible water paths, these calculations are most often performed by computer software.
 In practice, most calculations on all types of piping networks are performed by computer software.
 The sizes of network components can be more readily modified and recalculated on a computer than through a manual process.

 The 2013 NFPA 13 handbook includes a supplement which describes some of the application theory and processes applied when performing hydraulic calculations.